clintharris/IDBSideSync/README.md

     - this will require implementation of in-memory data store
     - how will this work without the use of the merkle tree for efficient diffing? is that even necessary?
     - make sure to prevent the "many changes in same ~10sec window causes issue" problem (https://twitter.com/jaredforsyth/status/1228366315569565696)
-- [ ] Set up [TSDX](https://tsdx.io/) to make it easier to publish libraries?
-- [ ] Refactor code (rename functions, classes, restructure code to classes, etc.)
-    - Easier/safer to do this after everything is using TypeScript
-    - Safer to do this after unit tests exist
-- [ ] Move to sidesync monorepo with `core` subdir (future: `store-indexeddb`, etc., subdirs/packages).
-- [ ] Add support for new features
-- [ ] Create Proxy trap/handlers so that oplog can be maintain transparently as developer uses IndexedDB
-    - Should be implemented to work with the standard IndexedDB API and _not_ depend on a convenience wrapper (such as idb).
-    - Should create its own IndexedDB database so that sidesync-specific CRUD won't involve locking the developer's application database.
-    - When db conn is opened (indexedDB.open()), the resulting db should cached as a singleton so that it can be reused.
-        - Note: Jake Archibald uses the same "cached singleton db conn" approach in his svgomg PWA: https://github.com/jakearchibald/svgomg/blob/master/src/js/utils/storage.js#L5
 - [ ] Set up the project to work with [CodeSandbox CI](https://codesandbox.io/docs/ci).
 - [ ] Set up a simple sandbox app in a sub-directory that can be use to demo/test the library (from relative imports)

 ## Refactoring

-- [x] `Clock`: Create a Clock class, make `_clock` and the non-class-based functions "static" members.
-- [x] Rename Timestamp to `HLTime`
-- [x] Rename Clock to `HLClock`
-- [x] Move Timestamp.send() into `HLClock` and rename/refactor it to work as `Clock.tick()`.
-This makes sense because:
-    - Timestamp.send() is only being used to increment the local clock singleton anyways (i.e., it's only ever called as `Timestamp.send(getClock())`); `Clock.tick()` makes it more obvious that the local clock is being updated/advanced to the next hybrid logical time.
 - [ ] Consider increasing the allowed difference for clock times coming from other systems; only allowing for a 1-minute difference between any other clock in the distributed system seems like it could be error prone...
 - [ ] Modify HLTime.parse() to do a better job of checking for issues with the passed-in string and throwing errors if necessary (e.g., throwing if an invalid month is specified)
 - [ ] Merkle tree:
-    - [-] build(): seems like it should be re-assigning a single `tree` variable to the result of `insert()` each time `insert()` is called with a timestamp...
-Should def test current behavior.
-    - [-] insert(): stop re-assigning `tree` param pointer
-    - [x] move all keys for accessing child nodes under a new "children" key
-    - [x] insertKey(): is it really necessary to create new objects instead of just mutating the existing properties when rebuilding the tree/nodes?
     - [ ] consider only allowing inserts to proceed for "full" 17-digit paths.
 This would prevent the possibility of setting hash value for non-leaf nodes (which would result in a node whose hash is, technically, not derived from the hashes of all its children).
 The downside of this is that it would make unit testing harder to easily understand (since you can't use "simple" testing trees with only a few nodes).
-- [ ] db/sync
-    - system needs access to full collection of oplog messages (and needs to be able to sort them)
-        - this means _all_ messages would need to be loaded into memory if persistent storage is unavailable

 ## New features